 Time goes fast while you are lost in your thoughts.
 Before you know, it is your turn to step down from the access stairs and to enter the Tower.

 It does lean... a lot

-Oh boy, 13 foot is a little tall for a door - you think while you step in.
+Oh boy, 13 feet is a little tall for a door - you think while you step in.

-You keep moving and you leave the door behind your back.
-As both of your feet are inside the Tower, you begin to feel it: this thing does lean... a lot!
+You keep moving, and you leave the door behind your back.
+As both your feet are inside the Tower, you begin to feel it: this thing does lean... a lot!

 It is a magic moment, a different kind of experience, definitely something you have not tried before.

 While your body tries to adjust to the different perception of gravity, your eyes are still adjusting to the change in the light.

 "It is so dark in here" - you think.